JoshUoM/Steel-CCT-Predictor/README.md

 ### Function 2: CCT Plotter

-This function can be used to plot the raw data as a CCT curve, and is as follows:
+This function can be used to plot the raw data as a CCT curve (as shown in Fig.1).
+The function is as follows:

     CCT_Plotter(Ts,comp,rates)

 where **Ts** is the direct output taken from the function 'Steel_CCT_Calculator'.

-An example of this would be:
+Example input:

     comp = {'C':0.1,'Si':0.2,'Mn':0.3,'Ni':0.4,'Cr':0.5,'Mo':0.6}
     G = 10